spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Readers and Writers Authority

 The `Reader` and `Writer` classes have had their `Authority` property changed to `HasAuthority`.
-Instead of returning an Enum, they now return a boolean indicating if you have authority over the given component or not.
+Instead of returning an Enum, they now return a boolean indicating whether you have authority over the given component or not.

 ## From `0.3.7` to `0.3.8`